PotHix/pothix.github.com/content/posts/dactyl.md

 shipment was cancelled so I'm checking with the seller and didn't get a response.

+## Cost and ETA

 Currently, it's a total of $92.50 or R$568,35 approximately.
 I would say R$600 would be a good guess because of the currency exchange flutuation.
+As a comparison, the minimum wage in Brazil is R$ 1045.

+The average time to get something from AliExpress to Brazil is around 3 weeks and some of these parts started to arrive already. :)

+Wait for more about this soon. :)